nicolaei/master/docs/thesis/source/01_introduction.md

 have a good overview of the local wirless space to select a channel for themselves and to collaborate with their peers for channal usage.

-\todo{
-    Do you have an article I can cite regarding the statement about cooperation below @Madeleine?
-}

-Cooperating on the channel allocation problem outperforms non cooperative methods.
+Cooperating on the channel allocation problem outperforms non cooperative methods [@mishra2005weighted] [@baid2015understanding].
 In these methods the channel allocation problem can be considered from a graph colouring perspective where the vertices are Wi-Fi networks, and the edges are neighbouring networks which interfere with each other.

 In this thesis I aim to figure out how to scan the local wireless topology for active wireless access points and their signal strength, without affecting